1st Infantry Division (Azerbaijan)

 1st Infantry Division (Birinci Piyada Diviziyası) was an infantry division in the National Army of the Azerbaijan Democratic Republic.

 History

 The division was originally formed in late 1917.
-Formation of the division was carried out by its commander, Khalil bey Talyshkinski.
-Although the division was structured within the Azerbaijani Special Corps (ASC).
+Formation of the division was carried out by its commander, Khalil bey Talyshkinski, structured within the Azerbaijani Special Corps (ASC).
 However, because the formation of Azerbaijani military units did not meet the necessary requirements, ASC and the 1st Infantry Division were disorganized and units within these structures were subordinated to the Islamic Army of the Caucasus on August 13, 1918.